MicrosoftDocs/msteams-docs/msteams-platform/concepts/outgoingwebhook.md

 ## Interacting with the outgoing webhook

 Once you add an outgoing webhook to the team, it looks and behaves just like a bot, so it’s easy for users to interact with.
-They listen to messages that **@mention** the webhook name and can respond with rich messages, including images and cards.
+It listens for messages using **@mention** with the webhook name and can respond with rich messages, including images and cards.

 ## Receiving and replying to messages